Appropriations Club Handbook

 4. SGC will only fund t-shirts if the use of the t-shirts aligns with the organization's mission statement and serves a purpose that would benefit the greater good of the campus community.

-5. SGC will not fund the purchase of equipment due to the availability of various types of equipment here at Ithaca College.
-The purchase of equipment for internal use within an organization will not be funded by SGC.
-If an organization wishes to purchase equipment, it must find alternative means to do so.
+5. SGC will fund the purchase of equipment sparingly, due to avaliablity of various types of equipment at Ithaca College for rent.
+If an organization wishes to purchase equipment, it must prove that the available equipment on campus is insufficient for club purposes.

 1. Print Copy Amount